haiwera-silk-cd/magento-devdocs/guides/v2.1/frontend-dev-guide/themes/theme-inherit.md

 The fallback order is slightly different for static assets (CSS, JavaScript, fonts and images) and other theme files, layouts and templates.
 The article describes the fallback for each type of theme files, and provides an overview of how to override ancestor themes and module designs.

-For comprehensive information about developing theme components, see subsequent chapters in this guide.
+For comprehensive information about developing theme 组件, see subsequent chapters in this guide.